le717/Blocks/Documentation/Tutorial.md

 Well, I'll tell you.
 An `One-way, west-bound Red Cube` is a unique cube in *Island Xtreme Stunts*.
 They are only found in Maggie Post's *Trouble in Store* minigame
-(that is, only in an unmodded copy), it only comes in Red, has a one-of-a-kind code, has an arrow on the top to visually remind you it is special, and even have special properties, since it only move ones direction, to the right of the layout.
-If you think about the level in terms of a map, and have a standard NSEW compass, we can call the top of the level North, the bottom South, the left side East, and the right side West, you'll find this cube only moves West.
+(that is, only in an unmodded copy), it only comes in Red, has a one-of-a-kind code, has an arrow on the top to visually remind you it is special, validates any color Tile (not only Red) and even have special properties, since it only move ones direction, to the right of the layout.
+If you think about the level in terms of a map, and have a standard NSEW compass, we can call the top of the level North, the bottom South, the left side East, and the right side
+West, you'll find this cube only moves West.
 You can't push it North or South, and clearly not East, only West.
-But despite all this special-ness about the cube, it still validates a Red Tile, and it can be sunk in Water.
-As for the name of the cube: After I was told about this by Xiron, another modder, and was adding it into the Character Legend, I was unable to write a better description for it.
+The only un-special-ness about the cube is that it can still be sunk in Water, it still follows all the indention rules, and you can't pull it (just all everything else, but since pulling is clearly not possible, why do I even mention it?).
+As for the name of the cube: After I was told about this by Xiron, another modder, and was adding it into the
+Character Legend, I was unable to write a better description for it.
 I asked around for a new name, to no avail, until I finally had this thought:

 > Since this cube is so unique and one-of-a-kind, why can't it have a unique name to match?